 This policy is drafted in accordance with the Belgium Data Protection Act of July 30, 2018 and the General Data Protection Regulation (EU) 2016/679 of April 27, 2016 regarding the protection of natural persons with regard to the processing of personal data and on the free movement of such data (GDPR).

 Our Data Protection Officer can be contacted by email at the address firstname.lastname@example.org if you have any queries regarding the processing of your personal data.

 2. TYPES OF PERSONAL DATA WE PROCESS

-We process personal data from our students and their families and / or competent persons and also from our employees, candidates, suppliers, contractors, prospective customers and third parties interested in finding out more about St. John’s International School within the systems controlled by the school as Data Controller.
+We process personal data from our students and their families and / or legally competent persons and also from our employees, candidates, suppliers, contractors, prospective customers and third parties interested in finding out more about St. John’s International School within the files owned by the school as Data Controller.

-The personal data processed is mainly the following:
+The personal data processed are mainly the following:

 - Names, addresses, telephone numbers, e-mail addresses and other contact details;